Skip to content

 A pre-existing condition is any health or medical condition you've been diagnosed with, had treatment for, or are awaiting diagnosis of.
 It also includes ailments you are waiting on a diagnosis for, as well as mental health conditions

 Different insurers have different definitions about what counts as a pre-existing condition.
-In general, insurers need to know about the following:
+But in general, insurers need to know about the following:

 • Any condition you are waiting for surgery for